-- Antifungal medication to infections caused by a fungus
+- Antifungal medicine—for infections caused by a fungus

 Severe damage or injury to the cornea will decrease vision.
 Surgery may be needed to repair or replace the cornea.

-- Follow you doctor’s instructions for the use and care of your contact lenses.
+- Proper use and care of contact lenses

-- Wear protective eyewear at work and when playing sports if eye injury is possible.
+- Wearing protective eyewear at work and when playing sports—if eye injury is possible

 American Academy of Ophthalmology